 After receiving a notice of suspension or notice of proposed debarment, the contractor will need to determine what type of response is most likely to avoid or limit the suspension or debarment.
-There are essentially two distinct paths that a contractor can take to contest a proposed debarment or suspension.
+There are essentially two distinct paths that a contractor can take to "contest" a proposed debarment or suspension.
 The first option is to contest the facts alleged in the notice.
 The contractor will not be debarred if it can show that there is no underlying factual basis for debarment.
-However, a frontal assault on the facts is risky - if the contractor is unable to successfully dispute the facts, it will be more difficult for it to later establish the key mitigating factors (discussed later) that, if established, could avoid punishment even if the underlying misconduct did occur.47
+However, a frontal assault on the facts is risky-if the contractor is unable to successfully dispute the facts, it will be more difficult for it to later establish the key mitigating factors (discussed later) that, if established, could avoid punishment, even if the underlying misconduct did occur.
+42

 Since the existence of a cause for debarment does not necessarily require the contractor to be debarred, the contractor's second option is to focus on showing that it is "presently responsible" by establishing the mitigating factors set forth in the FAR.
 Before making the debarment decision, the SDO must consider the seriousness of the contractor's acts or omissions, together with any remedial measures or mitigating factors taken by the contractor.
-The agency "must ascertain whether any mitigating factors or remedial measures show that the business risk of dealing with the individual has been eliminated to the extent that debarment is unnecessary."48
+The agency "must ascertain whether any mitigating factors or remedial measures show that the business risk of dealing with the individual has been eliminated to the extent that debarment is unnecessary."43 the SDO-that sufficient mitigating factors make debarment unnecessary (i.e., that it is "presently responsible").45 These mitigating factors include the following.